pelle112112/RustExam/README.md

 - When we got the Rust backend running - we were very impressed with the overall speed.

-- We didnt receive any errors when using the API, since all the errors were caught during compile time.
+- We did not receive any errors when using the API, since all the errors were caught during compile time.

 - We were impressed with the minimal setup of Poem and Tokio, and implementing them went very well.